 - Apply and maintain pressure to the wound with your gloved hand, using a clean pad or dressing if possible.
 Continue to apply pressure until the bleeding stops.

-- Use a clean dressing to bandage the wound firmly.
+- Use a clean dressing or any clean, soft material to bandage the wound firmly.

 - If bleeding continues through the pad, apply pressure to the wound until the bleeding stops, and then apply another pad over the top and bandage it in place.
 Do not remove the original pad or dressing, but continue to check that the bleeding has stopped.